 For example, in the center image below, the major scales of each key overlap in music to form the circle of fifths.
 And just as all the keys in music form this daisy-chain pattern, all the colors in the color wheel also bleed seamlessly into one another....

-Join us for this new Song Insight -- breaking down a classic tune.
-All using the power of music theory (and the ChordMap), followed by a Q&A.
+Hello, music nerds.
+Join us for the next Song Insight -- breaking down another classic tune.
+Here, we use the ChordMap to navigate harmonic space, followed by a Q&A.

-We're hanging out via live stream Saturday, November 16 at 9:00 a.m.
+We're hanging out via live stream Saturday, November 30 at 9:00 a.m.
 (Mountain).
 Chat Live or post questions on Locals in advance.

 This Open Hour is for supporters.
 THANK YOU!

-Lesson 19 is out!
-And, to talk about it, we're hanging out via live stream Saturday, November 2 at 9:00 a.m.
+We're hanging out via live stream Saturday, November 23 at 9:00 a.m.
 (Mountain).
-Chat Live or post questions on Locals in advance.

 This Open Hour is for supporters.
 THANK YOU!